ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-01-12-Off-Grid-Kodi-Box.md

   overlay_image: /assets/images/kodi.jpg
   caption: #"[CC License](https://creativecommons.org)"
 ---
+# Off-Grid Kodi Box

-# Installing an off-grid Pi running Kodi for my RV/Toy Hauler.
+## Installing an off-grid Pi running Kodi for my RV/Toy Hauler.
-I recently purchased a Toy Hauler and wanted to setup a small off-grid media server that I could use while on cold-rainy nights when a fire wwasn't an option.
+I recently purchased a Toy Hauler and wanted to setup a small off-grid media server that I could use while on cold-rainy nights when a fire wasn't an option.
 I found a few guides that helped (links that helped are below) but this is first and foremost for future me, when I want to do this again, and don't want to re-research, or re-re-research all of this.

 For this guide I'm using a Raspberry Pi 3B+ and I installed Raspbian Buster on it.
 I had this working for a friend on Stretch, so either should work with a few minor differences that I found.